andreachou/andreachou/readme.md

 ### Hi there 👋, my name is Andrea

-I'm a new programmer and are learning full stack development in Coding Dojo.
+I'm a new programmer and learning full stack development in Coding Dojo.

 <br/>